 More so, with the digital transformation picking up the pace, the most critical entity for any retail business, i.e. consumers, has also undergone a makeover and emerged as a digitally-empowered creed.
 What other reason could have been pressing enough for the industry to pick up the baton for transformation and jump into the sprint!

 How AI and Big Data Analytics are changing the Retailing game

 AI enabled recommendation engines have been the source of increased sales for retail players, esp. e-commerce, since quite some time now.
 Even for the already established brands like North Face leveraging IBM Watson for helping consumers determine what jacket will be best suited for their requirement, has been a successful experience.

 Amazon Go’s check-out free stores have also been a huge hit owing to the level of customized automation enabled by AI integration.
-Major brands like Tesco leveraged big data analytics for customizing coupons and vouchers for their customers and increased their coupon redemption rate from 3% to 70% is nothing short of validation of how impactful data analytics can be in retail.
+Major brands like Tesco leveraged big data analytics or BI Analytics for customizing coupons and vouchers for their customers and increased their coupon redemption rate from 3% to 70% is nothing short of validation of how impactful data analytics can be in retail.

 Data is the foremost element for any technology to work upon and in the retail landscape, unlike a B2B model, churns out tons of data every day.
 Having data is like having a gold mine but mining out and processing that gold is also necessary to be able to generate value.
 Similarly, being able to derive actionable and intelligent insights from that data is like one of the biggest asset retailers can work upon.